PHX2600/The-Archive/forum/General Discussion/1306 - Thinking out loud.md

 I printed out dozens last year and put them all over the Brickyard.
 But now I'm all graduated...

 New members are always awesome.
 But what I think we really need are more organized 2600 events.
 The meetings are great, but we always seem to kind of just sit around and talk.
 Which is awesome.
 I love talking to you guys.
-But it would be good if we had a &quot;Phx 2600 sponsored game of CTF&quot; or &quot;Phx 2600 soft/hardware projects&quot;.
+But it would be good if we had a "Phx 2600 sponsored game of CTF" or "Phx 2600 soft/hardware projects".

-Maybe we can have a &quot;show off your pet project month&quot;.
+Maybe we can have a "show off your pet project month".
 (People are always so hesitant to show their projects until their done)

 --------------------------------------------------------------------------------

 Posted by **Automated Penguin** on Mon December 6th, 2010 07:56:55 AM

-[quote=&quot;AltF4&quot;:3hvx4swl]
+[quote="AltF4":3hvx4swl]
 New members are always awesome.
 But what I think we really need are more organized 2600 events.
 The meetings are great, but we always seem to kind of just sit around and talk.
 Which is awesome.
 I love talking to you guys.
-But it would be good if we had a &quot;Phx 2600 sponsored game of CTF&quot; or &quot;Phx 2600 soft/hardware projects&quot;.
+But it would be good if we had a "Phx 2600 sponsored game of CTF" or "Phx 2600 soft/hardware projects".

-Maybe we can have a &quot;show off your pet project month&quot;.
+Maybe we can have a "show off your pet project month".
 (People are always so hesitant to show their projects until their done)[/quote:3hvx4swl]

 Correct sir!